Kai-Ref/Web-Data-Integration/README.md

 - ( https://www.kaggle.com/datasets/ramjasmaurya/footballsoccer-clubs-ranking )
 - ( https://www.kaggle.com/datasets/tadhgfitzgerald/fifa-international-soccer-mens-ranking-1993now )
 - { Note Kai: I/We could also scrape transfermarkt.com for further soccer data, as I did it before and this wouldn't take too long for me :)}
+- (https://query.data.world/s/ixikrqyypwrxygt3rytcqm4x7ctnl2?dws=00000 (added by Jan)) (this data set contains stadiums, capacity, city, country, country population and most importantly, the home club BUT one issue is that club names are often shortened (e.g. Waldhof Mannheim is only "Waldhof", 1.FC Köln is only "Köln"))